trocher/vscode-vyper-lsp/README.md

 - By default, the extension will try to use the python interpreter inherited from VSCode (`Python: Select Interpreter`) and its corresponding `sys.path` to look for external dependencies (e.g. `snekmate`)
 - If Vyper is not installed in that environment, or the contract uses another version of Vyper, the server will work with a managed environement, but external dependencies will not be resolved.

+### Advanced Configuration

-- More advanced users can specify a specific Python interpreter to use via the `vyper.interpreter` setting.
+More advanced users can specify a specific Python interpreter to use via the `vyper.interpreter` setting.
 This is useful if you want to specify a different environment than the one used by VSCode, in which case:
   - [Couleuvre](https://github.com/trocher/couleuvre) should be installed in that environment.
   - Any Vyper external imports (e.g. snekmate) are resolved relative to the interpreter's environment.